-This article exists to establish provisions to: a) regulate the intensity of development; b) preserve and protect the hillside environment; c) provide for the safety and welfare of the Town and its residents; and d) establish rules and procedures for review by the Hillside Building Committee of hillside development, building and construction plans through the implementation of the following:
+This article exists to establish provisions to: a) regulate the intensity of development; b) preserve and protect the hillside environment; c) provide for the safety and welfare of the Town and its residents; and d) establish rules and procedures for review by the Hillside Building Committee of for hillside development, building and construction plans through the implementation of the following:

 - 1. Require building massing to adapt to the natural hillside topography thereby reducing the scarring effects of roads, drives, building pads and cut and fill slopes. - 2.
 Encourage all improvements to be designed and constructed in a manner that minimizes the impact of development from viewpoints on the valley floor and adjacent slopes. - 3.
-Prevent unnecessary grading or stripping of vegetation, preserve drainage patterns, protect the public from natural hazards of storm water runoff and erosion, and require revegetation in order to maintain the natural landscape environment. - 4.
-Preserve visual open space, unique natural features, wildlife habitats and retain the integrity and natural states of the identified dominant peaks and ridges. - 5.
-Provide development and construction practices and methods to ensure greater fire protection in hillside development areas. - 6.
-Require limited and efficient use of exterior lighting to maintain minimal night-time lighting levels and preservation of the dark sky.
+Prevent unnecessary grading or stripping of vegetation, preserve drainage patterns, protect the public from natural hazards of storm water runoff and erosion, and require revegetation in order to maintain the natural landscape environment.